 DA happy to occupy opposition benches in eThekwini as GLU negotiations fall flat

-Negotiations to form a coalition have been deadlocked after the ANC’s refusal to sign a draft order which would create a legal framework to solve the city’s water and sanitation crisis
+Coalition negotiations are deadlocked after ANC’s refusal to sign draft order which would create legal framework to solve city’s water and sanitation crisis

 28 August 2024 - 17:40